NYU will try to arrange housing in NYU Residence Halls for all exchange students who meet the application deadline.

 You have two options for showing proof that you have been vaccinated for measles, mumps and rubella:

-1. You can have your doctor fill out and sign the student immunization record.
+1. You can have your doctor fill out and sign the Student MMR Immunization Form (Student Immunization History Form).

 2. If you have separate documentation for each immunization, you can submit those forms instead of sending in the student immunization record.
 Forms from your doctor must be signed and/or stamped by your doctor.
 These forms can include: